prarid/SeaLevelRiseImpact_CoastalRealEstate/index.md

 ### Project Design

 #### Scenario Based Approach to Assess Long Term SLR Impacts
 Over the long term, given the potential variability in SLR projections, this project has been designed as a scenario based qualitative stress test.
-SLR scenarios have been designed based on the principles utilized in the Federal Reverse Capital Stress Testing exercise<sup>[4](https://www.federalreserve.gov/publications/2023-Stress-Test-Scenarios.htm)</sup>; <b>one baseline scenario and two "plausible but severe" scenarios</b> of SLR have been utilized to assess how the various coastal counties/census tracts within the contiguous US may be impacted at various SLR levels over the longer term.
+SLR scenarios have been designed based on the principles utilized in the Federal Reserve Capital Stress Testing exercise<sup>[4](https://www.federalreserve.gov/publications/2023-Stress-Test-Scenarios.htm)</sup>; <b>one baseline scenario and two "plausible but severe" scenarios</b> of SLR have been utilized to assess how the various coastal counties/census tracts within the contiguous US may be impacted at various SLR levels over the longer term.

 The specific levels of SLR chosen for each of these scenarios were based on the 2022 NOAA SLR Technical Report<sup>[3](https://oceanservice.noaa.gov/hazards/sealevelrise/sealevelrise-tech-report-sections.html)</sup>.
 In particular, three NOAA SLR long term levels are considered in this project: Low (0.6m or approxiamtely 2ft), Intermediate (1.2m or approxiamtely 4ft) and High (2.2m or approxiamtely 7ft); these projected SLR levels have been mapped to the qualitative stress testing scenarios as shown below: